This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat the oil in a 10-inch skillet over medium heat.
-Add the ground Italian sausage and break it apart with a spatula.
-Cook, stirring occasionally until the sausage has browned and has cooked through, about 5 minutes.
+• In a 10-inch skillet, heat olive oil over medium heat.
+Add the Italian sausage and break it apart with a spatula.
+Cook for about 5 minutes, stirring occasionally, until browned and cooked through.

-• Add chopped onions, chopped green bell peppers, and minced garlic to the pan and cook for 2 minutes, stirring frequently until the onions have softened.
-Using a slotted spoon, scoop the sausage and vegetables onto a paper towel-lined plate to drain off the grease.
+• Using a slotted spoon, transfer the sausage and vegetables to a paper towel-lined plate to drain excess grease.

-• Spoon the remaining marinara sauce on top of the sausage layer.
+• Spoon the remaining marinara sauce over the top, then sprinkle with shredded mozzarella.

-• Remove the pizza bowl from the oven and let it rest for 5 minutes before enjoying it.
+• Let the pizza bowl cool for 5 minutes before serving.

 Notes

-• Read through the entire recipe before beginning.
-This pizza bowl comes together quickly.
-Be sure to read through the recipe and gather your ingredients before starting.
+• Read the Recipe First: This pizza bowl comes together fast, so review the full recipe and gather all ingredients before you start.

 Nutrition